Updated: Mar 12

 It’s likely at some point in your self-realization journey you will come to understand why your life turned out the way it has.
 Meaning your parental influence is understood and you forgive them through a level of acceptance of how you got to be the way you are.
 This is a big step to take and is the first of taking ownership and being responsible for your own life from now on.

 However, what we don’t see is our behaviour and the characters we formed still playing out.
 These traits have formed part of our subconscious behaviour.
-Example, at work the boss is acting like a bully and being too aggressive with his demands.
+For example, at work, the boss is acting like a bully and being too aggressive with his demands.
 The only way you knew to behave when someone was aggressive was to act as a church mouse and do what you were told.
 You are still not able to rise up and speak assertively and say that you don’t wish to be spoken to that way.
 You may not have been taught how to defend yourself or align to actions that result in you not being respected.
 So your work life becomes as miserable as your difficult childhood, but you keep doing it to pay the rent.

 There are many reactive behaviours that we hang onto without realizing.
 I used to be very jumpy and get a fright easily when I was startled.
 If something was dropped on the ground and made a loud nice I would gasp in fright.
 I did this many times in many situations.
 I was not in danger in any of these situations but I got a fright nonetheless.
 When I finally caught myself doing it and asked why am I startled, why am I gasping at these things?
 This is when I was able to see the learned mannerism from childhood traumas.
 I was then able to stop it because I could see I was not in danger, I was reacting to noises that reminded me of the past.

-Another example which is very common is the inability to receive compliments.
+Another example that is very common is the inability to receive compliments.
 If your upbringing was such that you were not treated well and nothing you did pleased anyone, in your experience, it is likely you felt like you didn’t matter.
 This results in beliefs that nobody cares about you, nobody values you and you end up with low self-esteem.
 Someone comes along and gives you a compliment about the clothes you are wearing and you don’t know what to do with it.
 You’re uncomfortable and coy and feel like an idiot.
 Or you did a great job at work and you earn an award for achievements, there is a presentation on Friday in front of all your work colleagues, your face goes red and you feel like squirming away from all the attention.

 You may have a fabulous professional character who is valued by the corporation because you are efficient and responsible and reliable.
 You will always be an asset at work, liked and valued, yet you are terrible at social occasions.
 You live alone and find it hard to make friends.
 You learn to love work because it’s where you feel useful and things work.
 But you are likely to never find a partner because your social life sucks.

 Hmmm.
 I didn’t want to leave this article on a downer but sometimes it is worth sitting with reality for a while so you can get a clear picture of your creative coping mechanisms.
-There are ways to overcome our shitty childhoods where you don’t create yet another coping mechanism which will mask the past.
+There are ways to overcome our shitty childhoods where you don’t create yet another coping mechanism that will mask the past.
 It is true that difficult experiences make you toughen up.
 However, they can also send you spiralling into depression and anxiety and a refusal to trust anyone with your sensitive soul ever again.
 If you are not able to sort yourself out in a balanced way then you end up unbalanced.
 Seeing the world situation at the moment you can see how collectively unbalanced we have become.

 There are those among us who are able to successfully leave their past behind and move into self- empowerment.
 Sadly, there are those of us who struggle to do this because the past has not been resolved.
 How can one understand caring if they have not felt cared for?
 How can one be happy if one has not known happiness?
 How can one be loved when one has not experienced what it is to be loved?

 There are many who cannot stay in a meditation space long enough to gain any benefits because the discomfort is too much.
 If this is happening to you it is a clear sign that you need to source and get clarity of your past wounds and let them go so you have a chance of being at peace with yourself.
-As the adult, you are now in charge of your life and you can make choices to change so the past no longer controls your future.
+As an adult, you are now in charge of your life and you can make choices to change so the past no longer controls your future.

 Part 5 will cover the significance of not carrying the weight of past wounds into your future.
 This will show why getting a resolution to your past helps you move into a life worth living instead of a life of enduring and struggle.